smnscp/similitude-hugo/content/posts/2023/04/overcoming-code-format-disputes.md

 > Aligns certain operators by visually stretching the leading characters, this way you can have groups of aligned code, without having to deal with meaningless whitespace changes in your commits.

 I gave it a quick try and it works pretty well.
 Sure, there’s room for improvement.
-But anyways, it’s great idea and a good implementation.
+But anyways, it’s a great idea and a proper implementation.
 I wonder if there are others for different editors.
 If you happen to know one, please add it in a comment!

 I think, this kind of responsive code presentation might be the key to solve a lot of conflicts in the bike-shedding and “Grabenkampf” areas of software development.
 Next time, let’s talk about **Tabs vs. Spaces** 😁